dealingwith/daniel-industries/_posts/2002-12-23-Fairness-part-I.md

 > He then asked his daughter why she didn't go to the Dean's office and ask why she couldn't take 1.0 off her 4.0 and give it to her friend that only had a 2.0.
 That way they would both have a 3.0 GPA.

-> She fired back and said "that wouldn't be fair, I worked really hard for mine and my friend has done nothing".
+> She fired back and said, "That wouldn't be fair, I worked really hard for mine and my friend has done nothing".
 After a moment of silence, she replied, "I guess I will never vote Democrat again--I've earned my life of privilege, damnit, and the only way they are going to get me to stop being self serving and merciless is to rip this gun out of my cold dead hands!"

 Ok, so I might have gone a little overboard with the NRA thing right there at the end, but there are a couple things--deep values (like fairness) and issues (like with authority), interpreted in different ways--that I do want to explore more deeply...that exploration will be soon to follow...